kknb1982/pands-project/README.md

     plt.close()

 ### 3.2.10 Creating boxplots using the subplot method
-Using the method in 3.2.9 to create a box is quick, but it can be a little tricky to get the plot in exactly the format you wish.
-Therefore, I have included an additional option using the subplot function [[33]].
-Rather than using the `if name !=species` as used is 3.2.7 this function uses a different option, it slices the first four variables from the `datafields` tuple [[34]].
+Using the method in 3.2.9 to create a box is quick, but it can be a little tricky to get the plot in exactly the format required.
+Therefore, this is an additional option using the subplot function [[33]](https://www.statology.org/pandas-subplots/).
+Rather than using the `if name !=species` as used is 3.2.7 this function uses a different option, it slices the first four variables from the `datafields` tuple [[34]](https://www.geeksforgeeks.org/python-tuples/https://www.statology.org/pandas-subplots/).
 This can be simpler and enables the same variable name to be used throughout scripts.

     chartvariables = datafields[:4]

-The I start to define the function.
-First I add the core details about the subplots [[33]]:
+The first command in the funcation defines the core details about the subplots [[33]](https://www.statology.org/pandas-subplots/):

     def createboxsub():
       fig, axs = plt.subplots(nrows=2, ncols=2, layout='constrained')

-This creates the sub-plots in a 2 by 2 grid [[33]] in the constrained layout [[35]] which automatically tries to layout the plots in a way where labels and titles do not overlap.
+This creates the sub-plots in a 2 by 2 grid [[33]] in the constrained layout [[35]](https://matplotlib.org/stable/tutorials/intermediate/constrainedlayout_guide.html) which automatically tries to layout the plots in a way where labels and titles do not overlap.

-Then I used `suptitle` to create an overall title for the plot [[30]].
+`suptitle` is used to create an overall title for the plot [[30]](https://www.demo2s.com/python/python-matplotlib-plot-figure-labels-suptitle-supxlabel-supylabel.html).

       plt.suptitle("Box plots of Fisher Iris Dataset by Species")

-To ensure the subplots went to the correct axis I created a positional argument `a` and set it to one.
-This was increased by after each subplot was created.
+To ensure the subplots went to the correct axis a positional argument `a` is used.
+This is set to 1 at the start of the function and increases by after each subplot is created.
 This meant the first plot of data goes to subplot 1 and the second to subplot 2 and so on.

-The sub-plots were created with a `for` loop [[10]].
-The subplots use Seaborn boxplot [[36]] `sns.boxplot` with the parameters to plot by species on the x axis and the current iterator on the y axis.
-I used Matplotlib's `ylabel` [[27]] to create the y label.
-An `f string` [[20]] was used to format the y label.
+The sub-plots were created with a `for` loop [[10]](https://www.w3schools.com/python/python_for_loops.asp).
+The subplots use Seaborn boxplot [[36]](https://seaborn.pydata.org/generated/seaborn.boxplot.html) `sns.boxplot` with the parameters to plot by species on the x axis and the current iterator on the y axis.
+Matplotlib's `ylabel` [[27]](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.xlabel.html) is used to create the y label.
+An `f string` [[20]](https://realpython.com/python-f-strings/) was used to format the y label.
 The positional variable was then increased by one to ensure the next set of data went to the next set of axes.

       a = 1
       for name in chartvariables: